The sole source of Lost Guild ebooks!

 Even in her shock, Rani realized that she was in danger.
 She knew that she needed to escape from these rebellious soldiers, from men who would attack their own sworn brothers, who would sanction the murder of a defenseless master falconer.
 She was not safe among men who would beat one of King Halaravilli’s soldiers to a pulp and butcher another like so much meat.

-Rani whirled toward her stallion, desperate to remount and escape.
+Rani whirled toward her gelding, desperate to remount and escape.

 “Stop!”
 Bashanorandi’s order flamed across the twilight chill.
 In a flash, Rani saw that he held Mair close to his chest; she could make out a steel dagger leveled against the Touched girl’s throat.
 As if to emphasize the command, Mair dropped her own blade.
 The prince kicked it into the high grass.